New Careers Planning Student Led Conference for Parents and Students

 What is the focus for the Career Conference in High School?

-An integral piece within SaskCareers.ca is myBlueprint – an innovative career planning tool that allows our students to investigate career and post-secondary opportunities, set career goals, develop an educational plan, and track their progress - all of which are important for future success.
+MyBlueprint is an innovative career planning tool that allows our students to investigate career and post-secondary opportunities, set career goals, develop an educational plan, and track their progress - all of which are important for future success.

 Chinook students are given a password to use the portal and receive lesson and instructions in class to support their understanding of career planning.
 The ultimate goal is for our students to find meaningful employment and educational opportunities.

-To support parent involvement in their child’s career plan, a Spring Student Led Conference (SLC) for students in grade 9-10 will be focused on their child’s SaskCareers Portfolio.
+To support parent involvement in their child’s career plan, a Spring Student Led Conference (SLC) for students in grades 9-11 will be focused on their child’s myBlueprint Portfolio.
 This will allow their child an opportunity to share some of the personal trait inventories and research they have completed around industries and occupations.
 Students will prepare for the Spring Conference during class time and with the support of a classroom teacher, important information to their parents about high school courses and their initial thoughts about their career aspirations.

 What is my Role as a Parent?

 Parents' guide their child to make informed career choices that are appropriate for their skills, interests and lifestyle preferences.
 In the big picture, parents are the major influential factor in the career development of their child.
 Parents know their child best and if they work along with the school, support can be provided early.
-When parents attend the spring SLC in Grade 9 and 10, they will have access to information that can help support their child in meaningful course selection and start the conversation regarding the development of a career plan for their future.
+When parents attend the spring SLC in Grades 9, 10, and 11 they will have access to information that can help support their child in meaningful course selection and start the conversation regarding the development of a career plan for their future.